Internal medicine

 What are Sexually Transmitted Infections (STIs/STDs)?

-Medical care with maximum consideration for privacy
+Consultations with the utmost consideration for privacy

 Features of Our Clinic

-• Self-pay testing available for asymptomatic individuals
+• Self-paid testing available for those without symptoms

 • Open to all, regardless of gender